-When you are dealing with contracts, you often run into the idea of a "non-refundable" deposit.
+My Minnesota clients have been running into "non-refundable" deposits recently, and it's caused them some issues.
 Whether it's a deposit for an apartment you want to rent or a deposit to hold your child's spot in an upcoming activity, it's become a very common part of contracts.
 In many cases, you aren't in a position to negotiate over whether your deposit is refundable or not.
 Usually, it's a form contract, and the person who drafted it will tell you that's just the way they do business.
 Because you want that apartment or your child wants to participate in that activity, you'll just sign the contract and never think about it again.
 But, if the last 17 months have taught us anything, it's that you may need to think about these things and make sure you understand what you are signing.

 The non-refundable deposit debate really came front and center in 2020.
 As the pandemic shut down many businesses, one of the hardest-hit industries was the events business.
 The events that got the most press?
 Weddings.
 Weddings present the perfect test case for this issue because there is a lot of money involved in the event and even more so because there are many emotions involved as well.
 When you plan your wedding, you are likely planning for the most important day of your life.
 You want everything to be perfect and often cost is not an issue to make your day perfect.